Sofia Coppola: Books

+Journalism

+Coppola serves as contributing editor at WYouth, proposing the idea of the magazine to Ava Nirui in 2025.

 Modeling

 At the beginning of the 1990s, Coppola was often featured in girl-oriented magazines like Seventeen and YM.
 In 1994, she co-founded the clothing line Milk Fed in Japan, with her friend Stephanie Hayman in cooperation with Sonic Youth's Kim Gordon.
 In 2001, the fashion designer Marc Jacobs chose the actress/director to be the "face" of his house's fragrance, Daisy.
 The campaign photographs of Coppola were shot by photographer Jürgen Teller.
-The July 2013 issue of Elle featured photographs shot by Coppola of Paris Hilton at Hilton's Beverly Hills mansion (Both model and house appear in The Bling Ring).